purnellbp/goo-stack-chrome-extension/README.md

 8. Use the new window button to open a saved session in a new window.
 9. Drag saved sessions to reorder them.
 10. Use the delete button to remove a saved session.
+11. Toggle the switch next to "Open Tabs" to filter non-HTTP tabs.

 ## Development

 This extension is built using vanilla JavaScript, HTML, and CSS.
 It uses the Chrome Extension API for tab management and IndexedDB for storing sessions.

+### Key Components

+- `popup.html`: The main interface of the extension.
+- `popup.js`: Contains the core functionality for managing tabs and sessions.
+- `styles.css`: Defines the styling for the extension, including dark mode support.
+- `background.js`: Handles background tasks and icon updates.
+- `manifest.json`: Defines the extension's properties and permissions.

+### Libraries Used

+- Sortable.js: For drag-and-drop functionality of tabs and sessions.

+## Contributing

+Contributions to Goo Stack are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is open source and available under the [MIT License](LICENSE).